shenzhou05/SRP-Chinese-Translation/Physical-light-units-and-intensities.md

 ## __Indoors light levels (usual recommendations for architects)__

-This table lists the values used by architects when designing rooms and buildings for human use.
-These values are used when designing areas for functional use.
+These values are used by architects when they design rooms and buildings for functional use:

 | Illuminance         | Room type               |
 | ------------------- | :---------------------- |